 The team in this case decided that adding the username/password flows was too much scope for their appetite at the time.
-Reflecting strategically on what they knew about their customers, they thought it would be quite alright if their customers’ customers had to reach out to the invoicer and ask them to turn off the Autopay.
-In that case we could add a single option to disable Autopay in the customer detail page we already offered to invoicers.
+Reflecting strategically on what they knew about their customers, they thought it would be quite alright if the invoicer’s customers had to reach out to the invoicer and ask them to turn off the Autopay.
+In that case we could add a single option to disable Autopay in the customer detail page that we already offered to invoicers.
 We drew out the flow like this:

 This example illustrates the level of thinking and the speed of movement to aim for during the breadboarding phase.
 Writing out the flows confronts us with questions we didn’t originally think of and stimulates design ideas without distracting us with unimportant visual choices.

 Once we get to a place where we play through the use case and the flow seems like a fit, we’ve got the elements we need to move on to start defining the project more clearly.
 We’re getting more concrete while still leaving out a huge amount of detail.

 Sometimes the idea we have in mind is a visual one.
 Breadboarding would just miss the point because the 2D arrangement of elements is the fundamental problem.
 In that case, we still don’t want to waste time on wireframes or unnecessary fidelity.
 Instead we use fat marker sketches.

 A fat marker sketch is a sketch made with such broad strokes that adding detail is difficult or impossible.
 We originally did this with larger tipped Sharpie markers on paper.
 Today we also do it on iPads with the pen size set to a large diameter.